neel-doshi-sky/oop_kata/src/uk/sky/kata/exampleProject/README.md

 Inside the response folder, you will see a file called ResponseBase.java, this class contains 2 properties, errors and messages.
 All responses from create, delete and list need to return errors and messages so this is a good base file to use.

-When we perform the create functionality, we want to send back to user a message to say 'your car has been created' as well as the car that they created or an error if it went wrong.
+When we perform the create functionality, we want to return a message to say 'your car has been created' as well as the car itself or an error if it went wrong.
 The ResponseBase class already covers messages and errors, and we do not want to repeat this code.
 1) Using inheritance, can you create a class that has access to errors and messages as well as containing a Car property?
 Please call this file **CreateResponse**